-Located on 60 acres of land, with a history dating back 10,000 years, Blackwater Castle, in Castletownroche, is a nine-suit dream come true.
+Located on 60 acres of land, Blackwater Castle in Castletownroche is a nine-suit dream come true.

 Blackwater Castle, a 12th-century castle in the village of Castletownroch, County Cork, went on the market in November 2022 and is still for sale for just $1.9 million (€2m).
 This great Irish castle was purchased by its current owners in 1991 and lovingly restored.
 We spotted this gem of a property back in Nov 2022 and we're surprised it's still on the market!

-With a living space of 890-square-meters, nine bedrooms, six reception rooms and a professional kitchen, Blackwater Castle was revitalized and serves an exclusive wedding and banqueting venue with many international clients falling in love with the beauty of the location.
+With a living space of 890 square meters, nine bedrooms, six reception rooms, and a professional kitchen, Blackwater Castle was revitalized and serves as an exclusive wedding and banqueting venue with many international clients falling in love with the beauty of the location.

 Blackwater Castle's lands have a history dating back 10,000 years to the Mesolithic period with evidence of settlements discovered on the 60-acre property.
 It was also the home of the former Viscount of Fermoy and Lords of the Barony of Fermoy, a truly unique heritage site of international significance.